ibolton95/Golf-Ball-Hitter/README.md

 | Week of 5/3 | Make any necessary adjustments to parts and code |
 | Week of 5/10 | Create finished product |

+Conclusion

+Unfortunately, we were not able to assemble a physical golf ball hitter.
+We assembled the base of both the hitter and the obstacle but we did not 3D print the arms.
+Our biggest barrier to success was not being in the lab at the same time.
+Being in the lab at the same time would've allowed us to collobarate and brainstorm solutions much easier.